 Fat cannot be converted to muscle – fact!

 Unfortunately this is true for us and true for our horses.
-Although horses in negative energy balance (those consuming less calories than they burn) will not be able to build new muscle, avoid falling into the trap of allowing your horse to lay down excess fat in attempt to improve topline.
+Although horses in negative energy balance (those consuming less calories than they burn) will not be able to build new muscle and will break it down in order to bridge the energy gap, avoid falling into the trap of allowing your horse to lay down excess fat in attempt to build a more rounded ‘topline’.

 Although dieting can be far from easy, the principle at least is simple.
 In order to lose weight, horses and humans alike must burn more energy (calories) than they consume.
 However some of this weight is inevitably lost as muscle.